Utah Trip Report

 - Drove to Springdale, UT

-After we checked in at our hotel and we picked up rental gear (water shoes, and walking sticks) from Zion Outfitter for hiking the Narrows the next day.
+After we checked in at our hotel and we picked up rental gears (water shoes, and walking sticks) from Zion Outfitter for hiking the Narrows the next day.

 Zion National Park